zy-wu18/antispooflib/README.md

 The following figure shows the workflow of `antispooflib`：

-- `readrnx303.m` is responsible for reading a `.obs` file, which should be a single or multiple constellation observable file.
+- `readobs.m` is responsible for reading a `.obs` file, which should be a single or multiple constellation observable file.
   - Output: `obs_seq`, a sequence with `L` frames of observable
-- `readrnx304.m` is responsible for reading a `.nav/.rnx/.2?g/.2?n`file, which should be a single or multiple constellation navigation data file
+- `readnav.m` is responsible for reading a `.nav/.rnx/.2?g/.2?n`file, which should be a single or multiple constellation navigation data file
   - Output: `eph_dict`, a `dictionary` with keys formatted as `SNN`, such as `G01` for GPS SVN1.
   - Note: The navigation data time should be as close with that of the observable data as possible.
-Only the satellites in the `.obs` file with corresponding valid navigation data read by `readrnx304.m` are allowed to participate in PNT solution.
+Only the satellites in the `.obs` file with corresponding valid navigation data read by `readnav.m` are allowed to participate in PNT solution.

 - `launchpnt.m` is responsible for PNT solution and spoofing detection using configurations `pntcfg`和 and `ascfg`
   - For each observable frame `obs` in `obs_seq`，look up `eph_dict` for the ephemeris involved.